timescale/docs/_partials/_migrate_prerequisites.md

   Each Timescale Cloud service [has a single database] that supports the [most popular extensions][all available extensions].
 Timescale Cloud services do not support [tablespaces], and [there is no superuser associated with a Timescale service][no-superuser-for-timescale-instance].

-- Register the machine you are using to migrate your data in [pg_hba.conf][pg_hbaconf] on the source database.

 [created-a-database-service-in-timescale]: /getting-started/:currentVersion:/services/
 [has a single database]: /migrate/:currentVersion:/troubleshooting/#only-one-database-per-instance